 Farmers & Millers

 We seek to unite growing demand for palm oil with a sustainable supply base by working with farmers on innovative approaches to sustainability.

-With the famers we work with in Latin America, Asia, and Africa, we help provide training on good agricultural practices in order to increase farmers’ yields and reduce the funds spent on fertilisers and chemicals.
+With the farmers we work with in Latin America, Asia, and Africa, we help provide training on good agricultural practices in order to increase farmers’ yields and reduce the funds spent on fertilisers and chemicals.

 Since financial management is often a problem for farmers, we partnered with the second largest credit union in Indonesia to train its smallholder members in financial literacy and agricultural best practices.
 This approach helps smallholders improve incomes and reduce the environmental impact of their farming.

 Bringing smallholders the knowledge they need to grow sustainable palm oil is indispensable to our educational approach.
 In Iambi, Indonesia, for example, we support a local NGO that assists independent farmers in sustainable palm oil production.
 Famers here are not only instructed in good agricultural practices, but in how to collaborate with civil society and government towards RSPO compliance.

 "Through the training, I now know about the management standards for palm oil plantations especially in relation to crop maintenance and fertiliser application and I can reduce fertiliser costs.
 Now, I am saving more money from my plantation!"